Asian shares mixed after modest Wall Street fall

 Such weak data on the U.S. economy raises worries that a recession may indeed be on the way, but it also could encourage the Fed to take it easier on rate hikes.
 Worries about a slowing economy stretch around the world, and the value of one euro dropped below $1 amid concerns about Europe in particular.

-In currency trading, the U.S. dollar inched up to 136.84 Japanese yen from 136.72 yen.
+In currency trading, the U.S. dollar inched down to 136.68 Japanese yen from 136.72 yen.
 The euro cost was little changed at 99 cents.

 AP Business Writers Damian J. Troise and Stan Choe contributed.